tfabris/BlueGigaEmpeg/README.md

 On the BetzTechnik WT32i Breakout board:

-Cut the jumper at "JP4 FTDI_+5v" on the BetzTechnik board, but only do this AFTER successfully updating the chip's firmware to the latest version.
+Cut the jumper at "JP4 FTDI_+5v" on the BetzTechnik board, but only do this *after* successfully updating the chip's firmware to the latest version.
 Cutting the jumper shuts off power to the the BetzTechnik onboard UART, which prevents the UART and the Arduino pin-to-pin serial connection from arguing with each other.
 This prevents errors on the serial port which would cause the chip to reboot randomly.

 JP4 is made of two exposed solder pads, plus a very tiny bridge trace between them.
 Cut this tiny bridge trace with a sharp X-Acto knife.
 Magnification will